gravitee-io/gravitee-platform-docs/docs/apim/guides/administration/user-management-and-permissions.md

     * Application
 * Defines what you can do with the APIM UI components and the APIM Management API

-To set up roles, log-in to the Gravitee API Management UI, and select Organization in the left-hand nav.
+To set up roles, log-in to the Gravitee API Management Console, and select Organization in the left-hand nav.
 In your Organization settings, select **Roles** from the **User Management** section.
 You'll be brought to the **Roles** page.
 Here, you can add, see members within, and delete roles at the Organization, Environment, API, and Application Scopes.
 Depending on which Scope a role is created at, that role will have a different set of permissions.
 Please see the following tables that describe the permissions per scope:

 #### Organization permissions